fiugd/blog/_releases/backlog.md

 - [ ] clean up for editor document state
 - [ ] make sure editor undo history works properly

-- [ ] terminal tab completion

 - [ ] service worker should provide endpoint for directory contents list
-- [ ] path resolution needs to be a module or endpoint; this needs to be a solved issue

-- [ ] git clone + git pull + status + push (in terminal)
-- [ ] git pull should bring in new changes (okay to reject if changes exist on local)
-- [ ] on repo "clone", don't pull all files
-	- instead get from github as needed (except for templates)

 # exiled from v0.6.0 release planning
 - [ ] themes fixed
 - [ ] cleaner loading view
 - [ ] golden layout or similar for pane splitting